Laura Ebke

-Laura Lynne Schwab Ebke (née Schwab; born June 4, 1962) is a politician from the state of Nebraska in the Midwestern United States.
+Laura Lynne Schwab Ebke (née Schwab; born June 4, 1962) is an American politician from the state of Nebraska.
 A resident of the city of Crete in the southeastern part of the state, she served a single term in the Nebraska Legislature, from 2015 to 2019.

 Originally a member of the Republican Party who described herself as "a conservative libertarian", Ebke changed her registration to the Libertarian Party in 2016; she was thought to be the first Libertarian member of the officially nonpartisan legislature.
 In July 2020, Ebke was elected to member-at-large of the Libertarian National Committee.

 In September 2024, Laura Ebke was nominated on a presidential ticket as the 2024 United States presidential candidate of the Liberal Party USA, running alongside party chairwoman Trisha Butler, who is also their vice presidential candidate.

 Early life and career

 Laura Lynne Schwab Ebke was born Laura Lynne Schwab on June 4, 1962, in Manhattan, Kansas.
 She was raised in Fairbury, Nebraska, where her family had a history of political involvement.
 One of her grandfathers served as the city's mayor; the other served on the city council.
 Her mother, Gwen Schwab (née Junker) sat on the Fairbury School Board.
 Her father, Ron Schwab, was also the city's mayor and, in 2006, ran unsuccessfully against Russ Karpisek for the 32nd District seat in the Nebraska Legislature.

 Ebke graduated from Fairbury High School in 1980.
 While in college, she married Russ Ebke.
 Russ attended medical school in Omaha; then, after his residency, had a five-year commitment to the U.S. Navy, during which the family moved to Memphis, Tennessee, and then to North Carolina.
 During their stay in Tennessee, Ebke completed her bachelor's degree, and then in 1993 she earned a Master of Arts degree in political science at the University of Memphis.
 Russ completed his stint in the Navy in 1995, and the family moved to Crete.
 In 2005, Ebke received a Ph.D. in political science from the University of Nebraska–Lincoln.
 She subsequently taught part-time at several colleges, among them Southeast Community College.

 In 2002, Ebke won election to the Crete School Board, on which she served for 12 years.
 In 2008, she became the chair of the newly chartered Nebraska chapter of the Republican Liberty Caucus, an organization promoting libertarian positions within the Republican Party.